Frase logoFrase4.3

 Frequently Asked Questions

-No. Frase is not a translation tool.
-It is designed for creating and optimizing original SEO content in a target language, not for converting text between languages.
-For translation, you would need a dedicated tool like DeepL.
+No, Frase is not a translation tool.
+It is designed for creating original, SEO-optimized content in a single language.
+For translation, you would need to use its AI to write the source content, then use a dedicated tool like DeepL to translate the output.

 Can these tools be used together in a workflow?+